Shutdown day 8: Dems, Trump trade blame as shutdown slogs into 2nd weekend

 Trump upped the brinkmanship by threatening anew to close the border with Mexico to press Congress to cave to his demand for money to pay for a wall.
 Democrats vowed to pass legislation restoring the government as soon as they take control of the House on Thursday, but that won't accomplish anything unless Trump and the Republican-controlled Senate go along with it.

+The president did leave the White House on Friday night to join the three men at the center of the negotiations, Vice President Mike Pence, Trump's senior adviser and son-in-law Jared Kushner and acting chief of staff Mick Mulvaney, for dinner at Pence's residence at the Naval Observatory.

+As he called for Democrats to negotiate on the wall, Trump brushed off blame that his administration bore any responsibility for the recent deaths of two migrant children in Border Patrol custody.
+Trump claimed the deaths were "strictly the fault of the Democrats and their pathetic immigration policies that allow people to make the long trek thinking they can enter our country illegally."
+His comments on Twitter came as his Homeland Security secretary met with medical professionals and ordered policy changes meant to better protect children detained at the border.

-The effects to the public of the impasse grew as the Environmental Protection Agency, which had the money to function a week longer than some agencies, implemented its shutdown plan at midnight Friday night.
-EPA spokeswoman Molly Block said many of the agency's 14,000 employees were being furloughed while disaster-response teams and certain other employees deemed essential would stay on the job.
+Meanwhile, the effects to the public of the impasse grew as the Environmental Protection Agency, which had the money to function a week longer than some agencies, implemented its shutdown plan at midnight Friday night.
+EPA spokeswoman Molly Block said many of the agency's 14,000 employees were being furloughed, while disaster-response teams and certain other employees deemed essential would stay on the job.
+That includes workers needed for preventing immediate public health threats at more than 800 Superfund hazardous-waste sites.

+Also running short on money: the Smithsonian Institution, which said its museums, art galleries and zoo in the capital will close starting midweek if the partial shutdown drags on.

 Trump appeared no closer to securing money for his signature border wall, which he vowed during the campaign that he would make Mexico pay for.
 He's failed to do so.
 Now Democratic leaders are adamant that they will not authorize money for the project, calling it wasteful and ineffective.
 They show no signs of bending, either.